microsoftgraph/microsoft-graph-docs-contrib/concepts/item-insights-overview.md

 ---
 title: "Item insights in Microsoft Graph"
-description: "Learn about item insights, user-centric recommendations for you and those you work with, based on your collaborative work in Microsoft 365."
+description: "Learn about item insights, user-centric recommendations for you and those you work with, based on your collaborative file-based experiences in Microsoft 365."
 author: "simonhult"
 ms.localizationpriority: high
 ms.prod: "insights"